 The Vimeo panel in Adobe Premiere Pro allows you to upload a sequence directly to your Vimeo account with the click of a button.
-Collaboration is even more efficient for Vimeo PRO and Business members, who can also instantly create a video review page from the Vimeo panel to share with reviewers and gather feedback.
+Collaboration is even more efficient for Vimeo PRO, Business, and Premium members, who can also instantly create a video review page from the Vimeo panel to share with reviewers and gather feedback.

 ✦ Getting started

 To get started, download the Vimeo panel installer for Mac or Windows, and go through the installation steps.
 To open the Vimeo panel, re-launch Adobe Premiere (version 2015.3 or higher) and click Window > Extensions > Vimeo from the top navigation.
 The Vimeo panel can be moved or attached to any window within your project.

 When you open the Vimeo panel for the first time, you’ll be prompted to sign in to your Vimeo account.
 Once you’ve successfully logged in, you’ll see an upload icon.